 By the way, we were among the last to leave and we saw the staff draining and scrubbing every pool.

-Tip: The water may look dirty, but no worries; it’s just due to the high mineral content.
+Tip: The water may look dirty, but no worries, it’s safe.
+Blame it on the high mineral content that makes the hot water so good for you.

 7. Go on an adventure

-Baños is a mecca for outdoor enthusiasts.
-Walk through Baños and you’ll find plenty of agencies eager to take you on an amazing outdoor adventure.
+Baños is the Ecuadorian mecca for outdoor enthusiasts.
+Walk through town and you’ll find plenty of agencies eager to take you on an amazing outdoor adventure.
 You can take your pick:

 - try rafting Class IV rapids,